 This is half right.
-There are lots of great rail projects, but that list does not include projects that can only be promoted by categorically denigrating buses and their passengers.
-O’Toole is making a good argument against projects based largely on technology-fixations, but it’s not clearly an argument against high-capacity projects like the Wilshire subway in Los Angeles, whose purpose is not just to improve transit there but to make many more people want to live and work there.
-It’s certainly not an argument against Manhattan’s Second Avenue Subway, where the necessary crowds mostly already exist.
+There are lots of great rail projects, but that list does not include projects that can only be promoted by categorically denigrating buses and their passengers, such as many of the new slow streetcars.
+O’Toole is making a good argument against projects based on technology-fixations, but that’s not an argument against high-capacity projects like the Wilshire subway in Los Angeles, whose purpose is not just to improve transit there but to make many more people want to live and work there.
+It’s certainly not an argument against Manhattan’s Second Avenue Subway or Vancouver’s Broadway Subway, where the necessary crowds already exist.

 The Arbitrary Starting Year, and Other Statistical Absurdities

 That, I’m afraid, was the best part.
 From there on, O’Toole’s post goes downhill.
-First, we get a pile of misleading but ominous-feeling statistics.
+First, we get a pile of misleading but ominous statistics.

 Los Angeles ridership trends are not unusual: transit agencies building expensive rail infrastructure often can’t afford to keep running the buses that carry the bulk of their riders, so ridership declines.